opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_group_membership_v3.md

 # opentelekomcloud_identity_group_membership_v3

-Manages a User Group Membership resource within OpenTelekomCloud IAM service.
+Manages a Group Membership resource within OpenTelekomCloud IAM service.

 -> **Note:** You _must_ have admin privileges in your OpenTelekomCloud cloud to use this resource.